idn-au/idnau.org/README.md

 For simple changes like updating Markdown files or uploading images, you can do so on GitHub in the browser.
 Make sure you make a _pull request_, which will be reviewed by Jamie for merging.

 For more complex changes such as styling or functional changes not in Markdown, please make a feature request on GitHub for Jamie to do - see below.

-(For now) ensure you select the "feature/idn-website-refactor" branch **before** making changes in the browser.

 ![Selecting the branch](/docs/branch-select.png)